manas-onGit/ManasVerse/README.md

-# 🛒 ManasVerse – Django eCommerce Project
+🛒 ManasVerse – Django eCommerce Project

-A responsive, dynamic Django-based eCommerce platform built from scratch by **Manas Srivastava** .
+A responsive and dynamic eCommerce platform built from scratch with Django by Manas Srivastava.

 ---